term-world/world-additions/week-1-additions/garage-interior/vacuum-instructions.md

 The `robo-vac.py` itself is a one-foot-by-one-foot-by-one-foot cube, with a vacuum attachment fitted to the bottom.
 That being the case, it can clean one square foot of a floor at any given time.
 The lil' guy moves pretty slowly--this was so I could make sure it's not a hazard while I'm working in here.
-It can move one foot in any cardinal direction (i.e., north, south, east, and west) in five seconds.
+It can move *one foot* in any cardinal direction (i.e., north, south, east, and west) in *five seconds*.
 The garage itself is built so that each wall also faces a cardinal direction.

 (I find drawing pictures of all of this helps me keep this information straight.)